OCD. Diagnosis and Treatment

 Treatment of OCD (Obsessive-Compulsive Disorder).
 Summary

-The most effective psychotherapeutic approach is Cognitive Behavioral Therapy (CBT) with Exposure and Response Prevention (ERP).
+The most effective psychotherapeutic approach is Cognitive Behavioural Therapy (CBT) with Exposure and Response Prevention (ERP).
 During the course of treatment, the level of exposure is increased, and the patient has to learn how to suppress the compulsion and tolerate the discomfort and anxiety caused by not following the compulsion (“response prevention”).
+ERP has a strong evidence base and is considered the most effective treatment for OCD.

 Early intervention is crucial to prevent the numerous consequences of the disorder.
 Even if the illness has persisted for decades, the right therapy can still be highly successful.
 While symptoms may not completely disappear for all patients, many experience a significant increase in quality of life as the intensity of obsessions and compulsions diminishes.